Navigating Halal Food in a New Country: My Journey

 - 5 min read

-In Scotland, that routine flipped overnight.
-I found myself in Tesco, actively searching for a halal sticker and hoping not to find gelatine written on the ingredients list.
-It surprised me how much this influenced me.
-Food is not solely for sustenance.
-For me, it is a combination of routine, comfort, and familiarity.
-Generally, when you move somewhere new, you expect the usual changes to your lifestyle such as language, culture, and climate.
+When you move somewhere new, you expect changes in language, culture, and climate.
 However, from my personal experience, it was the tiny things that made the biggest difference.
-It took stepping slightly out of my usual routine to realise that the cultural disruption I had experienced resulted with more sacrifices than I had initially expected.
-Trust me, as a picky eater, it was rough.
+Stepping slightly out of my usual routine made me realise that the cultural disruption I experienced resulted in more sacrifices than I had initially expected.
+As a picky eater, it was rough.

-We often imagine the behavioural adjustments from another culture — known as psychological acculturation (American Psychological Association, 2018) — as dramatic, noticeable modifications that are, in reality, small routine changes.
-Something as simple as making choices on what to make for dinner that night, turns into a negotiation between the culture I grew up with and the one I currently live in.
-In many ways, the memory of the flavours from Dubai became a kind of transitional object - a sensory teddy bear I carried with me.
+In many ways, the memory of the flavours from Dubai became a kind of transitional object—a sensory teddy bear I carried with me.
 Even when the food itself is not physically present, the memory of those tastes stays with me.
-Whether it is looking at restaurant menus or standing in a supermarket, I am constantly making decisions that I never had to make before.
-It wasn’t solely about food; it was about learning how to exist within a space where my usual defaults had suddenly disappeared.
+Whether I’m looking at restaurant menus or standing in a supermarket, I am constantly making decisions I never had to make before.
+It wasn’t solely about food; it was about learning how to exist in a space where my usual defaults had disappeared.

-More options, more restaurants, and more clarity.
-Even seeing the small halal section in multiple supermarkets felt like a nod of recognition - it reminded me that I am not the only one who feels this way.
-And over time, I found my own reliable spots: Farm Foods for quite the flavourful halal finds!
-Their frozen selections understood exactly what I meant by “proper spices.”
-Small shops and halal restaurants became tiny anchors in my journey of adjustment — familiar flavours in an unfamiliar environment.
+However, my faith was slowly restored as I saw the halal scene in Scotland grow.
+More options, more restaurants, and more clarity emerged.
+Even seeing the small halal section in multiple supermarkets felt like a nod of recognition.
+It reminded me that I am not the only one who feels this way.
+Over time, I found my own reliable spots: Farm Foods for quite the flavourful halal finds!
+Their frozen selections understood exactly what I meant by 'proper spices.'
+Small shops and halal restaurants became tiny anchors in my journey of adjustment—familiar flavours in an unfamiliar environment.

-Recommended Halal Meat / Food Shops
+Recommended Halal Meat and Food Shops

 Farm Foods

-Supermarket halal section (e.g. Tesco, Asda, Sainsbury’s )
+Supermarket halal sections (e.g. Tesco, Asda, Sainsbury’s)

 Local halal butchers